 NUMBER: +33 1 53 09 82 82

-DEETS: burlesque, quirky history, dress code, love the neon
+DEETS: burlesque, quirky history, dress code, Paris institution, so worth it

 INSTAGRAM: @moulinrougeofficiel